 Another tip is to avoid going for a literal logo design.
 Apple’s logo isn’t abstract, but its uniqueness and relevance make it timeless.
 Instead of using technology-related icons or images, the brand chooses an apple and a tagline, “Think Different.”

-17. Include a tagline
+17. Include a Tagline

 Taglines can further convey the message and solidify your brand values.
 It lets customers know what your brand has to offer and what to expect from your products or services.
 Thinking of a compelling tagline that gives a positive association with your company can also strengthen your brand.